-Miria retrieves the selected sequence of the media file in the appropriate format.
+Miria retrieves the video file selected sequence in the appropriate format.

-CHAPTER 6 - Copying Data
+CHAPTER 6-Copying Data

 This topic explains how to copy data through the Miria User Interface:

 About Copy

 Copying data consists in moving data from one Miria platform to any other, whatever the operating system.
 Miria simply moves or copies the files and directories as they are, without processing them (e.g., it does not associate any metadata or store any instance information in the Miria database).
 You cannot search for copied objects or retrieve them through Miria as you do with archived objects.